Relative intrinsic scatter in hierarchical Type Ia supernova siblings analyses: Application to SNe 2021hpr, 1997bq & 2008fv in NGC 3147: Data

-We display a \textit{Hubble Space Telescope} image of NGC~3147 in Fig.~\ref{fig:GalaxyPic} with the trio's positions indicated.
-This image\footnote{\url{https://dx.doi.org/10.17909/k2kh-6h52}} was constructed from stacked images produced by and retrieved from the Barbara A.\ Mikulski Archive for Space Telescopes.
-This consists of images obtained from Programmes GO--15145 (PI Riess) and SNAP--16691 (PI Foley) obtained between 29$^{\rm{th}}$ October 2017 and 30$^{\rm{th}}$ December 2021.
-The inset showing SN~2021hpr uses only data from 30$^{\rm{th}}$ December 2021, obtained through Programme SNAP--16691, and created using the Trilogy software~\citep{Coe12}.
-SN~2008fv is closest to the galaxy centre, and in a noticeably dustier part of the galaxy; thus, we might expect the dust extinction to be highest for this SN out of the three siblings~\citep{Galbany12, Hill18}.
+Fig.~\ref{fig:GalaxyPic} displays a \textit{Hubble Space Telescope} image of NGC~3147, with the trio's locations marked.
+The image\footnote{\url{https://dx.doi.org/10.17909/k2kh-6h52}} was constructed from stacked images produced by and retrieved from the Barbara A.\ Mikulski Archive for Space Telescopes, obtained from Programmes GO--15145 (PI Riess) and SNAP--16691 (PI Foley) between 29$^{\rm{th}}$ October 2017 and 30$^{\rm{th}}$ December 2021.
+The SN~2021hpr inset was created using the Trilogy software~\citep{Coe12} using data from 30$^{\rm{th}}$ December 2021 obtained through Programme SNAP--16691.

-From our line of sight, the host galaxy appears to be close to a zero-inclination `face-on' view of the galaxy, with the trio azimuthally dispersed about the galaxy centre.
-Coupled with the apparent diversity of the host environments at the siblings' positions (Fig.~\ref{fig:GalaxyPic}), we conclude there is likely some variation of the local host galaxy properties amongst the siblings.
-While quantification of e.g. SFR, metallicity, stellar age etc. is beyond the scope of this work, our fits will constrain the dust extinction and dust law shape at each of the siblings' positions (e.g. $\S$~\ref{S:IndepDustShapeConstraints},~\ref{S:jointfitdustshapeconstraints}).
-Using GHOST~\citep{Gagliano21}, we measure $\theta/d_{DLR}$ for the trio of siblings, which is a dimensionless measure of the radial distance from the host galaxy centre, normalised by the size of the galaxy in the SN direction (see equation 9 in \citealt{Gagliano21} for formal definition).
-The measurements are (2.1, 3.7, 4.5), for SNe~(2008fv, 2021hpr, 1997bq) respectively, where the angular distances are (37.0, 64.5, 78.6)$''$.